kolanuts/wonderful-maple-67181/src/pages/portfolio/project-5.md

       discuss screenwriting in the film and TV industry
     width: wide
   - type: text_section
-    content: |+
+    content: |
-      Three outros for Scriptnotes.
+      Three outros for Scriptnotes, used in one episode each:
   - type: image_section
     image: images/work-magazine-2.jpg
     image_alt: Nature Magazine 2